BaptisteMartinet/griffith-keep/README.md

  - Run the application using `ng serve --open`

 ## Workflow
- - use `ng generate module module-name` to create a module
  - use `ng generate component components/component-name` to create a component
  - use `ng generate service services/service-name` to create a service
  - Commit your work with git: